FlorenceGalliers/C7081-assessment/README.md

 This is the original data, as downloaded from Kaggle (https://www.kaggle.com/shree1992/housedata), this was used for the EDA and produced the below cleaned dataset.

-2. analysis-data.???
+2. cleaned-data.xlsx

-This is the cleaned dataset that I used for my anaysis.
+This is the cleaned dataset that was used for my analysis tasks.

 **Scripts**

-3. EDA.R
+3. C7081-EDA.R

-Exploratory Data Analysis R script.
+Exploratory Data Analysis R script, including run through of each of the original variables, data cleaning, production of clean data set for analysis and correlation exploration.

-4. analysis.R
+4. C7081-Methods.R

-Analysis R script
+Analysis R script with reproducible methods for all approaches considered in this analysis.

 5. C7081-report.Rmd